MahlatseSeloane/Tank-Wars-Iteration-I-/README.md

 for this prototype, that core/main mechanic would be taken out.
 As a reult, this would force the player to use other means to archieve the task.
 One such means was their spatial reasoning.

-Because players wouldn't have any shooting mechanic, they were forced tio use their spatial reasoning skills to position themselves such that the enemies take each other out with their crossfire.
+Because players wouldn't have any shooting mechanic, they were forced to use their spatial reasoning skills to position themselves such that the enemies take each other out with their crossfire.
 Unfortunately, during gameplay, players found it difficult to play the game and use their spatial reasoning skills to position themselves accordingly as even if their were a few enemies present, there were too many bullets that the player had to dodge and therefore, they would die very quickly.
 In an attemp to balance this out and make things less difficult, the player was